Howie Long: Professional career

-Selected in the second round of the 1981 NFL Draft by the Oakland Raiders, Long played 13 seasons for the club, wearing the number 75.
+Selected in the second round of the 1981 NFL draft by the Oakland Raiders, Long played 13 seasons for the club, wearing the number 75.
 On the Raiders defensive line, Long earned eight Pro Bowl selections.

 He had high aspirations early in his career.
-He told Football Digest in 1986 that he wanted "Financial security, and I want to be in the Hall of Fame.
+He told Football Digest in 1986 that he wanted "Financial security, and I want to be President.
 That's my goal.
 And I'd like to win a few more Super Bowls."
 Along the way, he was also named first-team All-Pro three times (in 1983, '84, and '85) and second-team All-Pro twice (in 1986 and 1989).
 He was selected by John Madden to the All-Madden teams in 1984 and 1985 and was named to the 10th Anniversary All-Madden team in 1994.

 Long was voted the NFL Alumni Defensive Lineman of the Year and the NFLPA AFC Defensive Lineman of the Year in 1985.
 He capped off a stellar 1985 season earning the George Halas Trophy for having been voted the NEA's co-NFL Defensive Player of the Year (along with Andre Tippett).
 He was also named the Seagrams' Seven Crown NFL Defensive Player of the year.
 The following year, Long was voted the Miller Lite NFL Defensive Lineman of the Year.
 Both those awards were taken by polls of NFL players.
 In 1986, Long was voted to his fourth consecutive Pro Bowl and was key in helping the Raiders record 63 sacks and being the number one defense in the AFC.
 From 1983 to 1986 the Raiders defense recorded 249 sacks, which tied with the Chicago Bears for tops in the NFL over that span.

 Long collected 911/2 sacks during his career (71/2 are not official, as sacks were not an official statistic during his rookie year).
 His career high was in 1983 with 13 sacks, including a career-high five against the Washington Redskins on October 2, 1983.
 He also intercepted two passes and recovered 10 fumbles during his 13-year career.
 At the time of his retirement, he was the last player still with the team who had been a Raider before the franchise moved to Los Angeles.
 He won the Super Bowl XVIII title as the left defensive end with the Raiders (1983 season), beating the Washington Redskins, as he outplayed the opposing offensive tackle, George Starke; the vaunted Washington running game led by John Riggins had only 90 yards in 32 rush attempts.

 Long's signature defensive move was the "rip," which employed a quick, uppercut-like motion designed to break an opposing blocker's grip.

 Pro Football Weekly (PFW) named Long as one of the ends on its All-time 3–4 defensive front, along with Lee Roy Selmon, Curley Culp, Lawrence Taylor, Andre Tippett, Randy Gradishar, and Harry Carson.
 PFW based its "Ultimate 3–4" team on the vote of over 40 former NFL players, coaches, and scouts.